linode/docs/docs/development/ci/automate-builds-with-jenkins-on-ubuntu.md

 -  When you add `jenkins` user to the Docker group you are technically giving it `root` permissions.
 -  You must enforce firewall policies for Jenkins connections.
 -  It's extremely important to secure the connection between your local workstation and your remote Linode running Jenkins.
-You can achieve this using SSL and a reverse proxy (like Apache or Nginx), or by using a VPN.
+You can achieve this using SSL and a reverse proxy (like Apache or NGINX), or by using a VPN.
 {{< /caution >}}

 ## Set up Jenkins